-- impact on products drawings, design, manufacturing, employment, and the economy. - 9.
-Use the Internet to navigate through websites related to CAD applications, vendors' updated software releases, CAD related publications/ magazines, societies, and the - 10.
-American Design and Drafting Association (ADDA). - 11.
-Collect and apply standard drafting practices, as part of the preparation process, for the National Certification Exam with ADDA.
+- 17. Divide, calculate the mass properties, and create a file of a solid model for prototype fabrication. - 18.
+Produce and plot, using the in-house plotter/printer, 3-D drawings in harmony with the ANSI and ISO scales and paper sizes in English and Metric units. - 19.
+Discuss the use the CAD software (written in 16 languages) in other countries and its impact on products drawings, design, manufacturing, employment, and the economy. - 20.
+Use the Internet to navigate through websites related to CAD applications, vendors' updated software releases, CAD related publications/ magazines, societies, and the American Design and Drafting Association (ADDA). - 21.
+Collect and apply standard drafting practices as part of the preparation process for the National Certification Exam with ADDA.